 A witness narrated to the International Criminal Court (ICC) what happened in attacks on the Pajule and Odek camps for internally displaced people in northern Uganda, attacks which form part of the charges against Dominic Ongwen at the ICC.

-Witness P-309 told the court on Tuesday that he was selected to take part in the raids carried by the Lord’s Resistance Army (LRA) on Pajule and Odek.
+Witness P-309 told the court on Tuesday that he was selected to take part in the raids carried out by the Lord’s Resistance Army (LRA) on Pajule and Odek.
 The witness also told the court that soon after he was abducted, he was assigned to serve as an escort to Ongwen.

 The witness testified under protective in-court measures that include distortion of his voice and face in public broadcasts of the proceedings.
 He is also publicly identified by pseudonym.
 Witness P-309 is testifying with a lawyer, Sarah Kerwegi, present to advise him in case his testimony incriminates him.